Editorial by John Boyd

-A rethink of EU relationship with USA
+A rethink of the European Union relationship with USA

 Many European Union leaders have become increasingly irritated by the Bush Administration and come to the conclusion they have reached a cross-roads about themselves and their relationship with the USA administration.